HomemadeToast57/HomemadeToast57/README.md

 ### Hey 👋

 ### Who am I?
 Hey!
-I am a Programmer from Chicago currently studying for a BS in Computer Science in the Watson School of Enginnering and Apllied Sciences at SUNY Binghamton University.
+I am a Programmer from Chicago currently studying for a BS in Computer Science in the Watson School of Engineering and Applied Sciences at SUNY Binghamton University.
 I'm always busy learning and hacking, ranging from designing an app, to developing a game, to building a robot, to learning a new language.
 I currently have knowledge in over 10 languages!
 Learning is my passion!
 You can expect a wide range of projects on my page!

 ### Where can you contact me?
 I'm availible on all of these platforms down below ⤵️